 One Easter when I was nine years old and Dad was working out of town, Mom roused us kids out of bed for our traditional sunrise Easter service.
 My brother, sisters, and I grabbed our still-unopened daffodils for pinning to the naked cross of Jesus, staked into the ground outside our church.
-Sometimes the church people added extra store-bought flowers to brighten the cross, since our shut-tight daffodil stalks looked like sticks – thorns – from a distance: a crazily decorated cross that didn’t look festive at all, but downright depressing.
+Sometimes when Easter arrived early with snow still on the ground, the church people added extra store-bought flowers to brighten the cross, since our shut-tight daffodil stalks looked like sticks – thorns – from a distance: a crazily decorated cross that didn’t look festive at all, but downright depressing.

 Our intentions were good.

 On this Easter Sunday, as we tumbled into the Chevy and headed for church, I noticed brightly colored ovals near the road.
 So did my siblings.

 Mom did.
 We kids jumped out – JACKPOT! – grabbing a handful of Easter eggs outside the local grocery store.
 Greedy, I broke one open: candy!